SENERGY-Platform/alexa-gateway/README.md

 # alexa-gateway

 Alexa gateway is an Alexa skill enabling certain aspects of the platform to be voice controlled.
-It is currently oinly working for German users.
+It is currently only working for German users.

 Start the skill by saying _SENERGY Plattform_.